Cyfrin/2023-07-foundry-defi-stablecoin/README.md

 # About

-This is Lesson 12 of the[Ultimate Foundry 27-hour Solidity Course](https://www.youtube.com/watch?v=umepbfKp5rI).
+This is Lesson 12 of the [Ultimate Foundry 27-hour Solidity Course](https://www.youtube.com/watch?v=umepbfKp5rI).

 This project is meant to be a stablecoin where users can deposit WETH and WBTC in exchange for a token that will be pegged to the USD.
 The system is meant to be such that someone could fork this codebase, swap out WETH & WBTC for any basket of assets they like, and the code would work the same.